 Intestinal metaplasia is a condition in which the cells that create the lining of your stomach are changed or replaced.
 The replacement cells are similar to the cells that create the lining of your intestines.

-One theory is that this change may be caused by a type of bacteria called H. pylori bacteria.
-This type of bacteria may change parts of some foods into chemicals that cause the stomach cells to change.
+One theory is that this change may be caused by a type of bacteria called Helicobacter pylori (H. pylori).
+This type of bacteria may turn parts of some foods into chemicals that cause the stomach cells to change.